superzadeh/dotfiles/README.md

 - Mednafen (emulator)
 - ZSH & oh-my-zsh (with the theme [Nodeys](https://github.com/marszall87/nodeys-zsh-theme))
 - VIM configured for web development (on going)
-- Configure Git with my Username and Email (todo: add a prompt to let people change that)
+- Configure Git with my Username and Email

 ## How to use